Corporations have three key positions:

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such sourceâ€™s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.

-There is 1 comment left for Adding and Removing Directors on a BoardNick Plastiras said: Monday, May 16, 2022
+There are 2 comments left for Adding and Removing Directors on a BoardJS Tamal said: Tuesday, July 5, 2022

 How can we proceed to change the Managing member of an existing Llc corporation and get a fresh certificate of incumbency/ good standing ?HBS Staff replied: Monday, May 16, 2022